SimonDuperray/CHRONO_BACKGROUND/README.md

 * batch

 ## Setup
-Clone these files at "C:\Windows\System32\"
+Clone these files at "C:\Windows\System32\".
-To launch the program, just write rmnchr in a terminal, and the window will appear in fullscreen:
+To launch the program, just write 'rmnchr' in a terminal, and the window will appear in fullscreen:
 ```bat
 $ rmnchr
 ```